5 Kids, 4 Days, No Wifi, Only Trees, Snow, and a Yurt

 We pause at the top of a steep hill on the Elkhorn Loop Trail in Idaho’s Boise National Forest and contemplate where to go from here.
 My 17-year-old niece, Anna Garofalo, and I have cross-country skied for two hours to reach this quiet spot in the ponderosa pine forest, miles from the nearest road—and more than 2,000 miles and an experiential chasm from the only place she has ever known as home.

 I lay out the choices to Anna: turn around and ski two more hours back to the Skyline yurt, where we’re spending three nights with my wife and kids and another family; or explore a trail I’ve never actually skied in the many trips I’ve made to this system of ski trails and yurts north of Idaho City.
-I’ve never skied it because, unlike most of the trails out here, it’s not groomed, and it lies out on the farthest perimeter of the trail system.
-Going that way would take us at least three more hours to reach the yurt.
-But I’ve long wanted to ski it, if for no other reason than its name: the Wayout Trail.

-Enter your e-mail address for updates about new stories, reviews, and gear giveaways!
+Enter your email address for updates about new stories, gear reviews, and expert tips!